 - The assumption that the interaction between metal-ligand is purely electrostatic cannot be said to be very realistic.

-- This theory takes only d-orbitals of central atom into account.
-The s and p orbits are not considered for study.
+- This theory takes only d-orbitals of a central atom into account.
+The s and p orbits are not considered for the study.

 - The theory fails to explain the behavior of certain metals which cause large splitting while others show small splitting.
 For example, the theory has no explanation as to why H2O is a stronger ligand as compared to OH–.

 - The theory rules out the possibility of having p bonding.
 This is a serious drawback because p bonding is found in many complexes.